OpenNebula/docs/source/open_cluster_deployment/firecracker_node/firecracker_driver.rst

 microVM CPU Usage
 --------------------------------------------------------------------------------

-There are two main limitation regarding CPU usage for microVM:
+There are two main limitations regarding CPU usage for microVM:

 - OpenNebula deploys microVMs by using `Firecracker's Jailer <https://github.com/firecracker-microvm/firecracker/blob/master/docs/jailer.md>`__.
-The Jailer takes care of increasing the security and isolation of the microVM and is the Firecracker recommended way for deploying microVMs in production environments.
-The jailer force the microVM to be isolated in a NUMA node, OpenNebula takes care of evenly distribute microVMs among the available NUMA nodes.
+The Jailer takes care of increasing the security and isolation of the microVM and is the Firecracker's recommended way of deploying microVMs in production environments.
+The Jailer forces the microVM to be isolated in a NUMA node; OpenNebula takes care of evenly distributing microVMs among the available NUMA nodes.
 One of the following policies can be selected in ``/var/lib/one/remotes/etc/vmm/firecracker/firecrackerrc``:

    - ``rr``: schedule the microVMs in a RR way across NUMA nodes based on the VM id.
    - ``random``: schedule the microVMs randomly across NUMA nodes.

-.. note:: Currently Firecracker only support the isolation at NUMA level so OpenNebula NUMA & CPU pinning options are not available for Firecracker microVMs.
+.. note:: Currently Firecracker only supports the isolation at NUMA level so OpenNebula NUMA & CPU pinning options are not available for Firecracker microVMs.

-- Firecracker microVMs support hyperthreading but in a very specific way, when hyperthreading is enabled the number of threads per core will be always 2 (i.e, with ``VCPU=8`` the VM will have 4 cores with 2 threads each).
-In order to enable hyperthreading for microVM the ``TOPOLOGY/THREADS`` value can be used in the microVM template as shown below:
+- Firecracker microVMs support hyperthreading but in a very specific way.
+When hyperthreading is enabled the number of threads per core will be always two (e.g., with ``VCPU=8`` the VM will have four cores with two threads each).
+In order to enable hyperthreading for microVM, the ``TOPOLOGY/THREADS`` value can be used in the microVM template as shown below:

 .. code::